cogentcore/core/docs/content/architecture/0-principles.md

 # Generate instead of `reflect`

-Generated code is faster and cleaner and can be targeted to just what is needed.  `reflect` should be reserved for things like `views.Form` and other such views which need to be truly generic and operate on any kind of type from any package, etc.
+Generated code is faster and cleaner and can be targeted to just what is needed.  `reflect` should be reserved for things like `core.Form` and other such views which need to be truly generic and operate on any kind of type from any package, etc.

 # Interfaces instead of `reflect`